(Image: Zen Buddha Silence by Marilyn Barbone.)

 We know from Munger’s speech on the causes of human misjudgment that the first idea to enter the brain tends to be the one that sticks.

-The idea is to try to find knowledgeable people who can communicate in a very objective and logical way, minimizing the influence of various biases.
+The idea is to try to find knowledgeable people who can communicate in an objective and logical way, minimizing the influence of various biases.

 This again relates to the fact that flashing stock prices push the brain subconsciously towards action: